 1) Wildflowers Are Easy to Grow

 Wildflowers are adaptable plants that are easy to grow.
 These colorful plants thrive in barren, nutrient-poor soils.
-Wildflowers spring up quickly after wildfires to colonize new areas.
+They also spring up spring quickly after wildfires to colonize new areas.

 The best time to sow wildflowers is in the spring.
 Prepare the soil first by weeding thoroughly and raking until the soil is loose and level.
-Then thinly sow your wildflower seeds and gently tread them into the soil.
+Then, thinly sow your seeds and gently tread them into the soil.

 2) Wildflowers Are Great for Wildlife

-Wildflowers produce lots of seeds at the end of the flowering season.
+These flowers produce lots of seeds at the end of the flowering season.
 Birds feed on these seeds to see them through the winter.
-Many insects hibernate in hollow wildflower stems.
+Many insects hibernate in hollow stems.

 Although you can cut back wildflowers after flowering, leaving the stems and seed heads over winter really helps wildlife.
-Then cut your wildflowers back in early spring.
+Then, cut back in early spring.

 Wildflowers come in many different colors, flower shapes, and sizes.
-Wildflowers are generally divided into annuals, perennials, and biennials.
-Grow a mix of wildflowers to get the most variety.
+They are generally divided into annuals, perennials, and biennials.
+Grow a mix to to get the most variety.

 Annuals only live for one year but grow faster and flower for longer than perennials.
-Biennials and perennials won’t flower in their first year while they develop strong roots.
+Biennials and perennial wildflowers won’t flower in their first year while they develop strong roots.
 Biennials live for two years, while perennials live for at least three years.

 Annuals require very little maintenance other than deadheading.
 Perennials need a bit more care and should be cut back once a year.

 Not only are wildflowers easy to grow, but they also require very little maintenance.
-Annuals need virtually no maintenance, especially if you let them self-seed.
+Annual wildflowers need virtually no maintenance, especially if you let them self-seed.
 Perennials need a bit more maintenance but are still easy to care for.

-Although many wildflowers are drought-tolerant, it’s best to water them once a week in periods of excessive drought.
+Although many varieties are drought-tolerant, it’s best to water them once a week in periods of excessive drought.
 Deadhead wildflowers throughout the flowering season to encourage a second round of blooms.

-Cut wildflowers back once a year.
+Cut them back once a year.
 You can either do this in the fall after flowering or wait until early spring.

-5) Wildflowers Can Help Reduce Stress & Increase Productivity
+5) They Can Help Reduce Stress and Increase Productivity

 Wildflowers may benefit our mental health as well.
 Several studies have explored the effects of plants like wildflowers on our stress and productivity levels.